 USA Hockey allows 20 players on a team.
 Our target at Webster Youth Hockey is 15 – 18 players (8U & 6U team targets follow USA Hockey guidelines).
 Less than 15 players must be approved by the Webster Youth Hockey Board of Directors.
 Team ice time and/or fees may be adjusted relative to the number of players rostered on a team when the WYHA board adopts the WYHA Budget.

 Players must tryout or evaluate at their USA Hockey defined age group.
 Player requests to play "up" must be approved in advance by the applicable Division Vice President and the player must attend the tryout for their age group first before any request will be granted.
 Head Coaches are not authorized to grant move up requests.

 In addition to only playing in sanctioned Tournaments, teams are responsible for ensuring that they only play rostered USA (or Canadian) teams.
 Leagues and Tournaments are responsible for making sure all teams are appropriately rostered, thus teams are responsible for scheduling scrimmages against rostered opponents.

 - HECC helmets with chinstraps properly fastened; also applies for all coaches, assistant coaches, on-ice helpers, and student coaches.
 Student coach helmets must include a face mask.

-- injured players or players not playing and sitting on the bench must wear helmet with face mask
+- Injured or non-participating players (example: 2nd goalie) who are sitting on the bench must wear helmet with face mask